auth0/docs/articles/mfa/references/guardian-error-code-reference.md

 | `insufficient_scope` | You don't have enought grants to perform the requested operation
 | `invalid_bearer_format`	| The bearer put in authentication header was not valid
 | `enrollment_conflict`	| There is another enrollment for the same user.
 You cannot enroll twice.
 | `tenant_not_found`	| The tenant associated cannot be found.
-Should not normally hapen at least that you delete the tenant
+Should not normally happen at least that you delete the tenant
 | `login_transaction_not_found`	| The mfa auth transaction is not active or has already expired
 | `error_sending_push_notification`	| Push notification delivery failed
 | `push_notification_wrong_credentials`	| Push notification delivery failed because of wrong credentials